SethLaske/SethLaske.github.io/_projects/5-navmesh-pathfinder.md

 First the available space is split into a grid of centerpoints.

-A random point is selected for the maze to be generated from, and adds all of the adjacent nodes to a frontier of potential nodes.
+A random starting cell is selected for the maze to be generated from, and adds all of its adjacent nodes to a frontier of potential nodes.

-A node is selected from that frontier randomly, and connected to the node that added it to the frontier.
+A node is selected from that frontier randomly, and connected to the node that previously added it to the frontier.

-The node that was just added will then add all of the adjacent nodes that have not already been added to the maze.
+The node that was just added will then add all of the adjacent unconnected node to the frontier.

 This cycles through until every node has been added to the maze.

 The walkable path is determined by which nodes added their "children" to the maze, and walls are drawn between the rest of the adjacent nodes.

-This algorithm results in a cycleless maze.
+This algorithm results in a cycleless maze, with a slight bias around the starting cell.

 <div style="display: flex; justify-content: space-between;">
     <img src="/assets/Navmesh/CreatingMaze.gif" alt="Creating Maze GIF" width="40%">